Ethorbit/nzc-docker/README.md

 ## Prerequisites
 * a Linux install (outside of a container) with at least 2 CPU threads (for best performance), NVMe storage (For best performance) with 20GB of free disk space, and approximately 2GB of RAM available.
-* cgroups v1 (not v2, otherwise you'll need to remove all blkio lines from compose files)
 * a domain

 Packages: